 Carry out repairs to Pier 1 to deal with the accelerated movements and tilting that have been observed there in recent years.
+It is understood that this work is currently being designed and scheduled for 2023 or 2024.

 Long-Term: